PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/api.md

   - `search`: to search data accross the fields.
 Example: `?search=John Doe`.
   - `sort`: to search a field.
 There are two part, the first one is the field name to sort, and the second is sort type.
 Example: `?sort=name,desc`.
   - `page`: indicates current page, start from 0.
 Example: `?page=0` indicates the first page.
-  - `limit`: indicates page size.
-Example: `?limit=10` indicates it will only displays 10 data.
+  - `size`: indicates page size.
+Example: `?size=10` indicates it will only displays 10 data.

 ## Endpoint Naming Principles